w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.1 Pointer Gestures to Non-Web Documents and Software
 <div class="ednote">The WCAG2ICT Task Force seeks input on whether there are other examples of non-web documents that support the ability for authors to add gesture actions to the document that are not interpreted and acted upon through a user agent.
 If such example exist, we need broaden our example beyond prototyping software.</div>

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent) (also provided below), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and for non-web platform software replacing "web content" with "platform software".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and for non-web platform software replacing "web content" with "platform software".

 With these substitutions, the notes would read: